Animals who served in the war

 There are many memorials and statues dedicated to them, like the life-size bronze statue of a soldier being aided by a horse in Gettysburg National Military Park.

-Take time this holiday weekend to remember all those who have served our country as both soldiers and animals alike.
+Take time to remember all those who have served our country as both soldiers and animals alike.
 Share your stories about how these special creatures impacted you or a loved one.
 Together we can show appreciation and honor all who protect, and defend, our freedom.